vellerefond/project-ring/README.md

  - ##### Adding a project in one of Atom's windows is visible in other windows as well.

  - ##### It is possible to use a regular expression to filter the entries of the tree view to hide.
-You can provide _anti-patterns_ as well to omit certain entries.
+The pattern is first matched against the file's path and then against the file's name.
+You can provide an _anti-pattern_ as well to prevent certain entries from being hidden.
 This works whether or not a project has been loaded from the project ring so that it can be used regardless of any other usage of the package.

  - ##### Easily change between projects using an _Alt-Tab_ logic.